Reviews

 The ride-sharing platform can send drivers notifications at various times to encourage certain behaviors.
 For example, at peak hours, drivers will be notified of high demand in a particular area.
 This works because the notification is directed, not random.
 Another nudge is an alert to keep driving when a driver is about to reach a bonus target.
 They would then accept several rides to hit that target before he calls it a day.

 Moreover, social influence is for passenger ratings as well.
-The higher the ratings are, the better chance they have of getting more ride requests.
+The higher the ratings, the greater the chance of getting more ride requests.
 Drivers strive to do a good job because they want to keep their good rating.
 This customer-centric approach is beneficial for the riders as well as the cab drivers.

 Surge Pricing

 Surge pricing is one of the more common features that affects a driver’s decision-making.
-Prices rise during times of high demand, which creates an opportunity for drivers to get paid more.
+Prices rise during periods of high demand, which creates an opportunity for drivers to get paid more.
 However, it does affect when and where they work.
-During these hours, drivers work more often due to the higher wage incentives.
+During these hours, drivers work more often because of higher wage incentives.
 This strategy allows the platform to maintain availability during surge demand.

 Feedback and Communication